 Q. What will Craftpower provide?

-We trust that as the teacher you are aware of your student’s limitations
+We trust that as the teacher you are aware of your children’s limitations

 and will organize additional aid where necessary.